search icon

 #1 Tax Regulations

 Tax regulations are the most obvious kind of regulations that business owners face.
 Localities, states, and the federal government all have tax regulations on businesses.
 These vary from one business to another.
-For instance, S-corporations don’t need to pay federal income tax.
-Nor do limited liability companies.
+For instance, S corporations don’t need to pay federal income tax, and neither do limited liability companies (more specifically, these entities don’t pay tax at the business level).
 Instead, their owners or managers pay federal income tax on a personal level.
 However, C-corporations have federal income tax liability.

 Paying taxes and complying with taxes is anything but straightforward.
-You need to carry out extensive research on what taxes you need to pay, when to pay those taxes, and how to pay them.
+Business owners have to extensively research what taxes their company needs to pay, when to pay those taxes, and how to pay them.

 Common types of taxes include: